10th European Multidisciplinary Congress on Urological Cancers

 - EAU Young Academic Urologists Meeting (YAU)

 EMUC18 focuses on the clinical difficulties, current opportunities, advances and future prospects.
 Now on its 10th year, the EMUC congress series has established its reputation as the leading platform for professional and scientific exchanges.
-It casts not only a critical look at controversial issues but also examines practical insights in clinical practice.
+It casts not only a critical look at controversial issues but also examines practical insights in clinical practice of GU cancers.

 Drawing from the collaborative efforts of the European Society for Medical Oncology (ESMO), the European SocieTy for Radiotherapy & Oncology (ESTRO) and the European Association of Urology (EAU), EMUC18 also links up various specialists and healthcare professionals.